whonion/MidnightMiner/README.md

      ```bash
      .\venv\Scripts\Activate.ps1
      ```
-	 *Note: if you are running running powershell as administrator, you will get an error about permission to run scripts and will need to escalate permission*:
+	 *Note: if you are NOT running running powershell as administrator, you will get an error about permission to run scripts and will need to escalate permission*:
 	 ```bash
 	 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser